-- This regulation applies if the approved number of places for children preschool age or under at a centre-based service is 25 or more but the service is caring for fewer than 25 children. - (2) The service must comply with regulation 130 during any period that it educates and cares for fewer than 25 children.

-(3) Any period that an early childhood teacher is in attendance at the service in compliance with regulation 132 may be counted towards the period of access to an early childhood teacher required by subregulation (2).
+- This regulation applies if the approved number of places for children preschool age or under at a centre-based service is 25 or more but the service is educating or caring for fewer than 25 children. - (2) The service must comply with regulation 130 during any period that it educates and cares for fewer than 25 children. - Note: Regulation 132 applies if the centre-based service provides education and care to 25 or more but less than 60 children preschool age or under. - (3) Any period that an early childhood teacher is in attendance at the service in compliance with regulation 132 may be counted towards the period of access to an early childhood teacher required by subregulation (2).